Infant class size limits: reception and KS1

 4. Definitions of 'infant class' and 'school teacher'

-5. Holiday, after-school and breakfast clubs
+5. Holiday, before and after-school care

 Each infant class must have no more than 30 pupils